poojahooda22/3d-image-curve/README.md

 ## L
 To learn more about Next.js, take a look at the followi
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js featu
-- [Learn Next.js](https://nextjs.org/learn-pages-router) - an interactive Next.js tut
+- [Learn Next.js](https://nextjs.org/learn-pages-router) - an interactive Next.js tu

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome

 ## Deploy on Vercel